 - 7.8.
 The Transport Cabinet Advisory Group was established in January 2018 to initially review Highways policy and the rationale for the proposed Oxford Cambridge Expressway, including the approach of Highways England to consultation on the selection of a route.
-The group is chaired by Cllr Yvonne Constance, Cabinet Member for Environment and meets in private. - 7.9.
+The group is chaired by Cllr Yvonne Constance, Cabinet Member for Environment. - 7.9.
 The CAG has so far met monthly and has reviewed County Council policy on Highways inspections, the process for setting local speed limits and roadside memorials. - 7.10.
 The group has also reviewed three Oxford Cambridge Expressway corridors proposed by Highways England and an alternative corridor not currently included in the proposals.
 The Expressway is designed to drive economic growth and make the most of England's Economic Heartland.
-The CAG agreed one corridor it would not support and awaits evidence from Highways England to consider the others. - 7.11.
-Councillors are currently forming a response to the Highways England stakeholder consultation on the preferred corridor.
-The CAG will continue to meet in 2018/19.
+The CAG awaits evidence from Highways England to consider. - 7.11.
+Councillors have been forming a response to the Highways England stakeholder consultation on the preferred corridor and the CAG will continue to meet in 2018/19.